talyaron/FullStack_March-2024/05-node-js/04-simple routes and fetch/homePuzzle/instructions.md

 3. Implement the following endpoints:
    - GET `/api/todos`: Returns a list of todos
    - POST `/api/todos`: Adds a new todo to the list
-4. Use an in-memory array to store the todos.
+4. Use an a server in-memory array to store the todos.

 ### Part 2: Client
 1. Create a separate TypeScript file for the client.